How to Get a Personal Loan in 7 Steps

 Whether you need to consolidate credit card debt, cover unexpected medical bills or pay for personal events such as a wedding, a personal loan can help.

-There are personal loans available to borrowers across the credit spectrum, but with the right steps, you can ensure you get the best loan for your needs and budget.
-Here are seven steps to guide you through the process.
+There are personal loans available to borrowers across the credit spectrum.
+However, it's important to think carefully about the process to ensure that you get the best loan for your needs and budget.

 1. Check Your Credit Score

 You can check your FICO® Score for free with Experian to get an idea of where you stand.
 If your score needs some work, check your Experian credit report to understand which factors are impacting your score.
 Then, take action based on what you find.
-Some possible ways to improve your credit before applying for a personal loan include the following:

-• Pay down credit card balances
+• Pay down credit card balances.

-• Get caught up on past-due payments
+• Get caught up on past-due payments.

-• Avoid applying for new credit unless you need it
+• Avoid applying for new credit unless you need it.

-• If you find information on your credit report you believe to be inaccurate, you have the right to dispute it with the appropriate credit reporting agencies (Experian, TransUnion and Equifax)
+• If you find information on your credit report you believe to be inaccurate, you have the right to dispute it with the appropriate credit reporting agencies (Experian, TransUnion and Equifax).

 • Register for Experian Boost®ø and get credit for positive rent, utility, phone and streaming payment history.